mathpn/pytorch-saver/README.md

 ## Installing

+Install with pip:

+    pip install pytorch-saver

-Clone the repository and go inside its folder:
+Or clone the repository and go inside its folder:

     cd pytorch-saver

-Install with pip:
+and install from source:

     pip install .